rjayroach/prepd-gem/README.md

 - Domain names figured out and DNS running on Route53 etc
 - Ability to programatically change and update DNS
 - SSL certs are already installed so we do TLS from the beginning; even on local development
-- Load Balancing is already be setup
+- Load Balancing is setup, configured and running in at least staging and production, but also possible in development
 - HAProxy setup

 ### Development Services